J-81/GeneLab_Data_Processing-1/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-E.md

 - `--alignSJoverhangMin` - minimum overhang (i.e. block size) for unannotated spliced alignments
 - `--alignSJDBoverhangMin` - minimum overhang (i.e. block size) for annotated spliced alignments
 - `--sjdbScore` - additional alignment score for alignments that cross database junctions
-- `--readFilesCommand` - specifies command needed to interpret input files; the `zcat` option indicates input files are compressed with gzip and zcat will be used to decompress the gzipped input files
+- `--readFilesCommand` - specifies command needed to interpret input files; the `zcat` option indicates input files are compressed with gzip and zcat will be used to uncompress the gzipped input files
 - `--runThreadN` - indicates the number of threads to be used for STAR alignment and should be set to the number of available cores on the server node
 - `--outSAMtype` - specifies desired output format; the `BAM SortedByCoordinate` options specify that the output file will be sorted by coordinate and be in the bam format
 - `--quantMode` - specifies the type(s) of quantification desired; the `TranscriptomeSAM` option instructs STAR to output a separate sam/bam file containing alignments to the transcriptome and the `GeneCounts` option instructs STAR to output a tab delimited file containing the number of reads per gene